SteeltoeOSS/Documentation/labs/spring-one/exercise1.md

 }
 ```

-With the addition of distributed tracing option, under the covers Steeltoe uses the OpenTelemetry specification to generate spans and traces throughout the application, as requests are recieved.
-No additional configuration is needed.
+With the addition of distributed tracing option, under the covers Steeltoe uses the OpenTelemetry specification to generate spans and traces throughout the application, as requests are received.
+No additional configuration is needed but if you wanted to manipulate how traces and spans are created you could provide settings in "appsettings.json", [read the docs](https://steeltoe.io/docs/3/tracing/distributed-tracing) for more information.

+> [!TIP]
-Also having the combination of the logging actuator and distributed tracing implemented, Steeltoe will automatically append the application name, span Id, and trace Id on log messages when possible.
-This can be very handy when debugging a specific happening and error in production.
+> Having the combination of the logging actuator and distributed tracing implemented, Steeltoe will automatically append the application name, span Id, and trace Id on log messages when possible.
+This can be very handy when debugging a specific happening or error in production.

 ## Add a sample logging message

-To see the trace logging in action, lets add a log message in `Controllers\WeatherForecastController.cs` controller.
-Append the below message as the first line with the 'Get' function.
+To see the trace logging in action lets add a log message in "Controllers\WeatherForecastController.cs" controller class.
+Append the below message as the first line with the 'HttpGet' function.

 ```csharp
 [HttpGet]